AtomGraph/Web-Node/README.md

         -v "//c/Users/namedgraph/WebRoot/Processor/examples/location-mapping.n3":"/usr/local/tomcat/webapps/ROOT/WEB-INF/classes/custom-mapping.n3" \
         atomgraph/processor

-After that, access http://localhost:8080/birthdays?limit=10 and you will retrieve RDF data with 10 people (or "entities") that have a birthday today.
+After that, access [`http://localhost:8080/birthdays`](http://localhost:8080/birthdays) and you will retrieve RDF data with the people (or "entities") that have a birthday today.

 Maven
 -----